This delicious beef noodle casserole will feed your entire family on the cheap! Get the complete recipe here.

 Honestly, I did not use creamed corn.
 I used a can of corn kernels.
 This was at the request of my husband.
 I’ve made this one time before with creamed corn.
 When you mix it up with creamed corn it looks like a ton of liquid in the dish.
 Thankfully, the liquid does indeed cook out and it comes out tasting amazing!
 Just bake at 350 degrees for 45 minutes!
 Done!

 Wow!
-Surprisingly, it came out amazing!
+Surprisingly, it came out alright!
 The liquid baked out and the flavors were subtle but very popular with my little children.
+Yes, it’s a bit bland….I might add more spices to it next time.
+But it’s a great recipe for lots of different palates.

 Everyone ate it up!!
 It really does serve 12 people.
 If you have a crowd coming over for dinner, fix this dish.
 It doesn’t come out very pretty – the presentation is unexpected.
 But it is so filling and all the flavors are subtle.
 Feel free to add your favorite spices to the dish.